-The forces of change have been hard at work in Jackson Hole, and so have we.
 The Alliance’s theory of change is to build people power to build political power to achieve our policy goals.
-Find out how we’ve put our theory of change to work in our 2021 Annual Report.
+Find out how we’ve put our theory of change to work in our 2022 Annual Report.

 Read the full report